Creating and Deleting MySQL Instances

 $ kubectl -n my-namespace get mysql mysql-sample NAME READY STATUS AGE mysql-sample true Running 2m17s

-This section provides some conceptual information about persistent volume claims (PVCs) and deleting an instance.
-It also provides the procedure for how to delete an instance.
+This section provides some conceptual information about deleting an instance, and the procedure for how to delete an instance.

 There are two steps to deleting an instance.
 The first step is to delete the instance itself, and the second step is to delete the PVCs.